 In a world economy that runs on information, employers face a shortage of information workers.
-Through the Cisco Computer Networking Academy Program, high school and college students learn the information they need to prepare them for the information technology (IT) job market.
-In this program, students learn computer network theory and practice, as well as teamwork, and develop problem-solving and critical thinking skills that are in demand in today's work place.
-At the end of the program, students have an opportunity to take either or both of two national certification examinations: the Cisco Certified Network Associate (CCNA) or the CompTia Network+ Associate.
+In the Cisco Computer Networking Academy Program, students learn the information they need to prepare them for the Information Technology (IT) job market.
+Students learn computer network theory and practice, as well as teamwork, and develop problem-solving and critical thinking skills that are in demand in today's work place.
+At the end of the program, students have an opportunity to take either or both of two national certification examinations: the Cisco Certified Network Associate (CCNA) or the CompTia Network+ exam.
 Employers instantly recognize these certifications as credentials with real meaning.